Revisiting Pele’s bizarre FIFA 100 list: ‘I’m behind 11 Frenchmen? It’s a joke’

-In March 2004, Pelé faced the unenviable task of naming the 100 greatest living footballers.
+In March 2004, Pele faced the difficult task of naming the 100 greatest living footballers.

 As such, the great Brazilian – who has tried his hand at a remarkable range of roles since retiring as a player – bottled it.